homes32/pebakery-docs/PluginFiles/Sections/Interface.md

 ## Controls

-The following control types are support by PEBakery.
-Click on the control's name for details on each control.
+The following control types are support by PEBakery. **Click on the control's name in the table below for details on each control.**

 | ID | Name | Description |
 | :---: | --- | --- |